akka/akka/akka-docs/src/main/paradox/multi-jvm-testing.md

 }
 ```

-To run just these tests you would call `multi-jvm:test-only sample.Spec` at
+To run just these tests you would call `multi-jvm:testOnly sample.Spec` at
 the sbt prompt.

 ## Multi Node Additions